diaxxu/weird-EDF-Jet-/README.md

 # EDF Jet Model (Fusion 360)

-This is a custom-designed RC jet made in Fusion 360.
+This is a designed RC jet made in Fusion 360.
 It’s built for a 40mm EDF (Electric Ducted Fan) and includes internal channels for efficient airflow.

 ## Features